dbushell/dbushell.com/src/data/blog/2014/2014-06-02-work-as-a-freelancer.md

 The response was excellent.

-[James Young](https://twitter.com/welcomebrand/status/473413316556365824) reminded me: Make sure people actually know you’re looking.
+James Young on Twitter reminded me: Make sure people actually know you’re looking.
 This compliments much of the other advice.
 Make sure I'm speaking to people.
 There are no secrets or shortcuts.
 It requires a lot of effort.

 Starting today I'm adopting a new policy.